activcam/ActivMotion/README.md

-## ActivMotion is a ESP8266 based alarm system, controlled by the ActivCam app for Android.
+## This is an ESP8266 based alarm system, controlled by the ActivCam app for Android.